hnjw-png/battleships/README.md

 # Welcome to Battleships!

+## Instructionsand information:

 Here you will experience a simple game of battleships, using python, and stored in a run.py.
 The game will consist of a a greeting and then ask for the name of player.
 There after there will be a board, with 5 rows and 5 columns.
-The general rules of battleships apply, hit all your opponents ships, before they hit yours.
+The general rules of battleships apply, is to hit both battleships within 5 turns.
 This game will generate a random guess from the computer.
+This function is not yet in the game, in future I will add the computers random choice too.
 The game will restart when there is a winner.
 You can continue, another game thereafter.
+This function is not working, this is something to work out in the future.
+As the reason is that the function has not been written.
 >>>>>>> 8c3a9cfeebb59b6182a6e515754601c38303573a

-## Hello Prompt
+## Instructions and Hello prompt

+* Firstly basic instructions will appear on how you should play the game.

-* To begin the game of battleships, there is will be  message asking you write you name, then the next message will appear saying welcome to battleships + X.
+* Thereafter there will be a message asking for the players name, and the next message that will appear with be welcome to battleships + the name.

+* Then the board appear.

 ## The Board

 * 5 rows, 5 colums, no way of clicking out of the board.
+*
 * Here I have created a simplifed version of battleships, the grd is made up of 5 rows and columns.
 These are made up with 0's.
-* Do not edit any of the other files or your code may not deploy properly
+*
+* There is one board for one player, that only appears once.

 ## The Boats

 * There will be two boats in the game, there is a function that picks coordinates randomly, they two more functions representing where the boats will be places at random.

+* Right now you cannot ot see what coordinates you have choose on the board, in future there will be more functionality on the board.
+As its highly important in the game that you know your hits and misses.

 ## The guess row and column prompt